IainIsCreative/awesome-nodebots/readme.md

 - [Galileo-IO](https://github.com/rwaldron/galileo-io) — Compatibility library for the Intel Galileo/Edison/Joule.
 - [Raspi-IO](https://github.com/nebrius/raspi-io) — Compatibility library for the Raspberry Pi.
-- [Particle-IO](https://github.com/rwaldron/particle-io) - Compatibility library for the Spark Particle/Core/Photon IO.
+- [Particle-IO](https://github.com/rwaldron/particle-io) — Compatibility library for the Spark Particle/Core/Photon IO.
 - [BeagleBone-IO](https://github.com/julianduque/beaglebone-io) — Compatibility library for the BeagleBone Black.

 ## Examples

 Amazing nodebots to see and be inspired by.

+- [Raspberry Pi KittyCam](https://github.com/girliemac/RPi-KittyCam) — an app using a Raspberry Pi with motion sensors and a camera by [Tomomi Imura](http://twitter.com/girlie_mac)
+- [Smoker.js](https://github.com/neilff/smoker-js) — a BBQ thermometer that uses websockets to read temperature.

 ## Tutorials